STANHOPE JOHNSON ARCHITECT

 AND, STORY after interesting story.
 Intrigue.
 Challenges.
 More than architecture.

-As of November 2020, the BOOK IS AVAILABLE at three places in Lynchburg and one in Charlottesville, as well as here on the website.
+As of December 2025, the BOOK IS AVAILABLE here on the website.

 After five years of research based on the Lynchburg Architectural Archive at Jones Memorial Library, which contains most of Johnson's plans and papers, in 2018 Carolyn Gills Frazier completed "Stanhope, chronologically."
-In Lynchburg, the book is available at the Farm Basket, Givens Books, and the Design Group.
-In Charlottesville the book is available at New Dominion Bookshop on the downtown Mall. $55 plus sales tax (and shipping if you order through the website).
+In Lynchburg, the book is available from Blackwell Press, 1318 Church Street, 24504. $55 plus sales tax (and shipping if you order through the website).
 320 pages, 9.5" by 12.0" on glossy paper, fascinating illustrations on dust jacket, 359 footnotes, 8 appendices including a Lynchburg directory, 20 page commissions list, 627 illustrations plus approximately 82,000 words.
-Gift wrapping is available for website orders.